alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

 - Fomratting cahnges (❌)
  - Check where Info and additional explainer boxes might be needed (❌)
- - add certain key values and formulas as a sidebar.
+ - add certain key values and formulas as a sidebar. (❌)

+- Verify all console errors are gone (❌)